nyu-cso-005-fa19/hw03-sol/README.md

-Our goal in this homework is to write a fully functional command line application that encodes and decodes plain text files using Huffman coding, using an optimal coding tree for the given text file.
+Our goal in this homework is to write a fully functional command line application that encodes and decodes plain text files using Huffman coding, by constructing an optimal coding tree for the given text file.

-### Part 1: Calculating weights
+### Part 1: Calculating weights (15 Points)

 To calculate the coding tree for a given text file that we want to encode, we first need to calculate the weight for each ASCII character